03 September 2022

 French postcard by Europe, no. 388, distributed in Italy by Casa Editrice Ballerini & Fratini, Firenze.
 Photo: James Manatt / Metro-Goldwyn-Mayer.
 Greta Garbo and John Gilbert in A Woman of Affairs (Clarence Brown, 1928).

 "Garbo had something behind the eyes that you couldn't see until you photographed her in close-up.
 You could see thought.
 If she had to look at one person with jealousy, and another with love, she didn't have to change her expression.
 You could see it in her eyes as she looked from one to the other.
-And nobody else could do that on the screen." (director Clarence Brown in a 1968 interview).
+And nobody else could do that on the screen."
+(Director Clarence Brown in a 1968 interview).

-Minor Star
+Minor star

 Greta Gustafson garnered a couple of good trade reviews.
 It made her confident enough to seek out and win a scholarship to Dramaten, the prestigious Royal Dramatic Theatre in Stockholm.
 While studying acting there, she appeared in the historical film En lyckoriddare/A Happy Knight (John W. Brunius, 1921) which features Gösta Ekman as the dashing rogue who steals the heart of the ethereal Mary Johnson.
 Greta played a maid.

 Then she met Mauritz Stiller, one of Sweden's foremost film directors in the early 1920s.
-Stiller trained the 18 years old in cinema acting techniques and gave her the stage name Greta Garbo.
+Stiller trained the 18-year-old in cinema acting techniques and gave her the stage name Greta Garbo.
 He cast her in a major role opposite Lars Hanson in Gösta Berlings Saga/The Legend of Gosta Berling (Mauritz Stiller, 1924).
 The epic drama was based on a novel by Nobel Prize winner Selma Lagerlöf.

 Gösta Berlings Saga was internationally successful and made Greta a minor star.
 On the strength of this role, she was cast in the German prostitution and depression melodrama Die Freudlose Gasse/The Joyless Street (G.W.
 Pabst, 1925), in which she co-starred with the Danish screen legend Asta Nielsen.